asyncapi/website/content/blog/asyncapiathacktoberfest.md

 ## How Can You Help

 There is always a lot of work waiting out there.
 For the sake of this special event, we prepared around 75 GitHub issues that you can pick up.
 They represent different areas (for example, JavaScript or HTML), different difficulty (for example, 50 issues are easy), and different repositories.
 No matter if they are trivial or demanding, all of them are important for us.
-Even with trivial ones, where you, for example, need to remove a semicolon, we will still be super happy if you do this work because this will improve the quality of the project (SonarCloud reports).
+Even with trivial ones where you, for example, need to remove a semicolon, we will still be super happy because this will improve the quality of the project (SonarCloud reports).
 In other words, every single issue from [this](https://docs.google.com/spreadsheets/d/1vX4J395apexutfQ0OSqPNltFKDacmemHZwCmOXwHNLo/edit?usp=sharing) list is important.

 ### 1. Pick The Right Issue